Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ## Use PowerShell to manage Sensitivity Labels
-The commands for managing sensitivity labels are found in the Exchange Online Management PowerShell module.
-Use `Connect-IPPSession` to connect to Exchange Online and then use the following commands to manage sensitivity labels and policies.
+The commands for managing sensitivity labels are found in [Security & Compliance PowerShell](https://learn.microsoft.com/en-us/powershell/exchange/scc-powershell?view=exchange-ps).
+Use `Connect-IPPSession` in the Exchange Online Management PowerShell module to manage sensitivity labels and policies.

 Documentation for managing labels through PowerShell can be found at [Policy and Compliance](https://learn.microsoft.com/en-us/powershell/module/exchange/?view=exchange-ps#policy-and-compliance).